 These signs can vary from pet to pet and really depend on the underlying cause of the anemia.
 In some situations, your dog may present no signs at all!

 When a dog is anemic, it is crucial to identify the underlying cause.
-Your veterinarian may recommend various tests, depending on your pet’s symptoms and history.
+Your veterinarian may recommend various tests, depending on your dog’s symptoms and history.

 These tests may include: